Last updated on July 2, 2023 by Wandering our World

-With it’s famous sunny weather, fun atmosphere and hundreds of miles of beaches, free camping in Florida has to be on your must-do holiday list!
+With it’s famous sunny weather, fun atmosphere and hundreds of miles of beaches, free (dispersed) camping in Florida has to be on your must-do holiday list!
 The Sunshine State also happens to be the flattest state in the United States, so finding a place to pitch a tent here is easy.

-Free camping in Florida is legal in several areas, whilst there are also some free campgrounds in the state parks.
+Dispersed camping in Florida is legal in several areas, whilst there are also some free campgrounds in the state parks.

-In our opinion, there’s nothing better than free camping.
+In our opinion, there’s nothing better than dispersed camping.
 It’s your chance to get back to basics, enjoy nature, and separate yourself from the hustle and bustle of 21st century life.
 It also allows you to experience some of nature’s best views for free.

 Land looked after by the Bureau for Land Management, National Park Service, and the U.S. Forest Service, will be state owned.
 Typically any areas that are green on Google Maps are also publicly owned.
 A great map, such as this one, could help in finding free camping spots too.